LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 * No data was available for drop-in or home visit services although they are offered.
 This provision is both common and expensive so important to consider
 * No cost data was available for processing physical mail.
 For many users they were required to print out PDF forms to fill in and send back to scan

 Observations on the business case were;

-* Revenues and Benefits make up a significant chunk of calls.
-Could take at face value and say its ripe for a chatbot.
+* Revenues and Benefits makes up a significant chunk of calls.
+At face value this suggests it is ripe for a chatbot.
-* - Potential for savings; on call volumes £300k.
-Less than 5% can be resolved by a call centre
+* On call volumes alone a saving of £300k could be estimated.
+However less than 5% were resolved by a call centre, which lowers potential chatbot gain to £14.1k
-* - Spoke to 2 call centre staff - not in business of resolving any cases, just triaging to contact in correct team
-* - Lowers chatbot gain to £14.1k

 Speculation/debate/specialist knowledge = not a good case